-It is the intent of this Comprehensive Development Plan to develop Objectives which are measurable and Policies which provide the means by which to measure the effectiveness of Objectives in moving toward the end state of Goals of the Plan.
+It is the intent of this Comprehensive Development Plan to develop Goals which are obtainable, Objectives which are measurable and Policies that provide the Town with a general direction to follow in order to meet its Goals and Objectives.
 It is further the intent of this Plan to establish planning timeframes to measure the effectiveness of the Objectives and Policies as adopted.
-For purposes of this Comprehensive Development

-Plan, it is presumed that the accomplishment of Objectives and Policies will occur within the five (5) year planning period, unless otherwise specifically stated or identified in the Plan; or if the Objective or Policy specifically regards the update, revision to, or preparation of new development regulations to implement the Town of Juno Beach Comprehensive Development Plan.
+For purposes of this Comprehensive Development Plan, it is presumed that the achievement of Objectives and Policies will occur within the five (5) year planning period, unless otherwise specifically stated or identified in the Plan; or if the Objective or Policy specifically pertains to the update, revision to, or preparation of new development regulations to implement the Town of Juno Beach Comprehensive Development Plan.
 Where revisions, updates or preparation of development regulations are required, they will be accomplished within one (1) year from the submittal date of the Comprehensive Development Plan, pursuant to Chapter 163.3202, Florida Statutes (FS), or as State requirements may change from time to time.